Tomkay94/connect4-multiplayer/README.md

 For server setup:

+- For Securimage Captcha, please make sure php is compiled with the gd library.
-- Be sure to open all the required ports for MySQL and SMTP
+- Be sure to allow outgoing SMTP send requests.
-- The the EC2 ip address may be blocked from sending email, if this is the case, please retry on another server with different ip address.
+- The EC2 ip address may be blocked from sending email, if this is the case, please retry on another server with different ip address.

 For application logic, the following assumptions were made: